ianchanning/neural-network-js/tutorial/slides.tex.md

 }
 ```

-# I want to do a single step of training
+# Do a single step of training

 We can look at how the weights change step by step but I think it's overkill